-Oocyte donation may be with eggs from an anonymous donor, an open donor or from a donor whom you know.
+Occyte donation may be with eggs from an anonymous donor, an open donor or from a donor whom you know.
 The donor cannot be your mother or daughter.

-Cryo-preserved embryos and oocytes
+Cryo-preserved blastocysts and oocytes

-Cryo-preserved embryos may be stored until the woman turns 46 years.
-Cryopreserved oocytes (eggs) may be stored for up to five years.
+Cryo-preserved blastocysts and oocytes (unfertilised eggs) may be stored until the woman turns 46 years of age.